Top 7 Project Management Software For Freelancers On A Budget

 While I have never used the paid version of Trello, the free version was my go-to for project management tasks for years.
 After so many clients kept telling me that they were going to “add me to their Trello board,” I just picked up the project management software, and its ease of use made it my go-to for over five years.
 That is until it was usurped by the free version of Hive.
 (Not a shameless plug, I seriously love Hive).

 While I no longer use Trello as my personal project management software, I will always feel comfortable with the platform.
-It is easy to use, learn, and share with team members, and the free version offers a has a lot of bells and whistles that work well for small teams and freelancers like:
+It is easy to use, learn, and share with team members, and the free version offers a has many features that work well for small teams and freelancers.

 6. Basecamp